Piksel

-Piksel is a professional services and technology provider to the broadcast and media industry.
+Piksel is a professional service and technology provider to the broadcast and media industries.

-Piksel has worked with clients in the Broadcast and Media industry for over 20 years, from launching Sky Go with BSkyB and 4oD with Channel 4 in 2006, to helping architect and implement OSN.
-They have created a microservices platform and products built especially for this industry.
-The company maintains corporate headquarters in York and principal offices in Atlanta, Milan, and across Europe.
+The company maintains corporate headquarters in Atlanta, with offices in Meylan, France and Madrid.

-Piksel formerly went by the name of KIT digital until filing for bankruptcy in April 2013.
+Piksel formerly went by the name of KIT Digital until filing for bankruptcy in April 2013.
 Upon emerging from bankruptcy in August 2013, the company changed its name to Piksel.

 History

 In late 2007, Kaleil Isaza Tuzman purchased a controlling interest in ROO Group and became the company's CEO and chairman of the board.
-ROO Group changed its name to KIT digital in 2008 after financial restructuring of the company.
+ROO Group changed its name to KIT Digital in 2008 after a financial restructuring of the company.

-KIT digital embarked on a growth by acquisition strategy and quickly acquired a number of players in the digital media IP video industry.
-In 2008 they acquired, Sputnik Agency, Visual Connection, Kamera and Morpheum.
+KIT Digital embarked on a growth by acquisition strategy and quickly acquired a number of players in the digital media and IP video industry.
+In 2008, they acquired, Sputnik Agency, Visual Connection, Kamera and Morpheum.
 In 2009, Narrowstep, Nunet, The FeedRoom and Juzou.
-KIT digital was listed on the NASDAQ Global Market in August 2009 under the ticker "KITD".
-The key acquisitions facilitated KIT digital to become one of the largest video software and service providers in the world.
-In September 2009 KIT digital moved its global headquarters from Dubai, UAE to its European head office and technical operations hub in Prague, Czech Republic, citing the European zone now represented in excess of 50% of the company's revenue stream.
+KIT Digital was listed on the NASDAQ Global Market in August 2009 under the ticker "KITD".
+The key acquisitions enabled KIT Digital to become one of the largest video software and service providers in the world.
+In September 2009, KIT Digital moved its global headquarters from Dubai, UAE to its European head office and technical operations hub in Prague, Czech Republic, citing the European zone now represents in excess of 50% of the company's revenue stream.

-In 2010 the company bought the Atlanta-based live event broadcaster Multicast Media Technologies and later went on to buy more broadcast and media asset management companies including Benchmark Broadcast Systems, Megahertz Broadcast Systems, Accela Communications and Brickbox Digital Media.
+In 2010 the company bought the Atlanta-based live event broadcaster Multicast Media Technologies and later went on to buy more broadcast and media asset management companies, including Benchmark Broadcast Systems, Megahertz Broadcast Systems, Accela Communications, and Brickbox Digital Media.
 By October that year, KIT digital was estimated to control 25% of a US$500 million market for Internet video-management software.